artastier/PX4_Swarm_Controller/README.md

   as follows:

   $$\forall (a,b) \in \mathbb{R}^{2},\sigma_b(a) = sign(a)\times min(|a|,b)$$
-- We have made a **small improvement** by adding a PID controller on the acceleration of each axis (XYZ).
+- We made a **small improvement** by adding a PID controller on the acceleration of each axis (XYZ).

   Indeed, in the paper, they were using proportional gains to weight the homogeneous term at a position and the homogeneous term at a velocity.
 The output of this weighted sum is an acceleration.
 Therefore, we directly applied a